Cellie0320/personal_expense_tracker/README.md

 ## 5. Running the Project
 1. **Start UniServer:**
    - Run the `UniController.exe` file, then start Apache and MySQL.
+(If it's not already started)

 2. **Access the Project:**
    - After starting Apache and MySQL, the UniServer test page will appear (`http://localhost`).